Best Dato App Alternatives for Mac in 2026

 Want something simpler or free (staying in menu bar): Itsycal — free, open-source, does the core glance use case cleanly.
 MeetingBar — free, open-source, specialises in joining video calls from the menu bar.

 Want more than a menu bar utility (moving to a full calendar): Fantastical — best design + NLP, strong menu bar component ($4.75/mo).
-Aftertone — calendar + tasks + AI productivity reports, preserves Dato's design sensibility (£100 one-time, Mac).
+Aftertone — calendar + tasks + AI productivity reports, preserves Dato's design sensibility ($30/month, Mac).
 Apple Calendar — free, native, covers standard scheduling.
 Calendar 366 II — full calendar with excellent menu bar, one-time purchase.

 What Dato is — and what it isn't